open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 diversity of experiments (in particular, the wide range at which they produce data) requires a range of `ReadSize` values.

-Last, in this tutorial, there was minimal computational load imposed by the data processing workflow itself.
+Last, in this tutorial, there was minimal computational load imposed by the workflow used in this tutorial.
 In most applications, some processing is performed on the data to generate the feedback signal.
 It's important to take this into account when tuning your system and potentially modifying the workflow to perform computations on incoming data in order to account for the effect of computational demand on closed loop performance.

+### Measuring Latency in Actual Experiment

+After tuning `ReadSize`, it is important to experimentally verify the latencies using the actual devices in your experiment.
+For example, if your feedback involves toggling ONIX's digital output (which in turn toggles a stimulation device like a [Stimjim](https://github.com/open-ephys/stimjim) or a [RHS2116 external trigger](xref:OpenEphys.Onix1.ConfigureRhs2116Trigger.StimulusTrigger)), loop that digital output signal back into one of ONIX's digital inputs.
+This enables you to save when the feedback physically occurred.
+This can be used to measure your feedback latency by taking the difference between the clock count when the trigger condition occurred and the clock count when the feedback signal was received by ONIX.

+You might wonder: why use the LoadTester device if I can measure latency using the actual devices that I intend to use in my experiment?
+The benefit of the LoadTester device is that you're able to collect at least tens of thousands of latency samples to plot in a histogram in a short amount of time.
+Trying to use digital I/O to take as many latency measurements in a similar amount of time can render your latency measurements inaccurate for the actual experiment you intend to perform.
+In particular, toggling digital inputs faster necessarily increases the total data throughput of <xref:OpenEphy.Onix1.DigitalInputData>.
+If the data throughput of `DigitalInputData` significantly exceeds what is required for your experiment, the latency measurements will not reflect the latencies you will experience during the actual experiment.

 <!-- ## Tuning `ReadSize` with Real-Time Computation -->